 Jayne Felgen, consultant and President Emeritus of Creative Health Care Management, explains how Role Clarity and Work Alignment (RCWA), improves the quality of patient care, increases efficiency, and gives staff nurses the confidence to work interdependently with physicians and clinicians in other disciplines.

 The consultant facilitating Role Clarity and Work Alignment integrates the findings of the RCWA analysis for each individual unit in order to create a comprehensive plan for transformational change that is customized for the organization.
 Specific outcomes include the following:

 - Creation of a knowledge-based, patient-centered approach to care delivery.

 - Sharpened critical thinking skills including new understandings of organizing and accomplishing work activities.

 - Establishment of a rational framework for delegation decisions that maximizes skill mix.

-- Development of efficient, effective interdisciplinary relationships.
+- Development of optimal interdisciplinary relationships.

 - Preparation of organization for comprehensive electronic clinical/resource information system.

 The Role Clarity and Work Alignment process is not simply about identifying current realities, but about moving people forward toward greater care for those they serve.
 When staffing and work flow decisions become knowledge-based and patient-centered, staff satisfaction and the patient experience cannot help but improve.